 But the supply changes from quarter to quarter.

 The demand also changes with the economic environment.
 When the outlook is bright, there usually are more bids with higher bidding prices.
-Conversely, the number of bids may shrink during the economic downturns.
+Conversely, the number of bids may shrink during economic downturns.

 The special demands may also drive up the COE price.
 For example, car-sharing companies may bid against individual buyers.
 This did happen before Uber's exit to Singapore.